-The Housebound pension is also a monetary benefit, but is for veterans and surviving spouses who are permanently disabled and cannot leave their homes without great difficulty.
-While the cash assistance can be used as seen fit, it is intended to help cover the cost of long-term care, including dementia care.
-A&A and Housebound pensions are an added monetary benefit to the basic VA pension.
+The Housebound pension is also a monetary benefit but is specifically for veterans and surviving spouses who are permanently disabled and cannot leave their homes without great difficulty.
+While cash assistance can be used as seen fit, it is intended to help cover the costs of long-term care, including dementia care.
+A&A and Housebound pensions are both in addition to the basic VA pension.

-A person with dementia might require only minimal supervision and prompts to complete daily living activities, or he / she might need assistance with several to many of their activities of daily living, or he / she might not be able to function at all without help.
-Therefore, for some persons with dementia, companion care, in-home personal care assistance, or adult day care is appropriate, for others, assisted living or Alzheimer’s care (memory care) is needed, and still for others, skilled nursing home care is the best option.
+A person with dementia might require only minimal supervision and prompts to complete activities of daily living, might need assistance with several of these everyday activities, or might not be able to function without round-the-clock help.
+For some patients with dementia, companion care, in-home personal care assistance, or adult day care is appropriate.
+For others, assisted living or Alzheimer’s care (also commonly called memory care) is needed; and ultimately for some, skilled nursing home care is the best option.

 Under A&A or Housebound, the family can easily switch between in-home care and adult day care as the beneficiary’s dementia progresses and their needs change.
 With Medicaid, this would be difficult to do as benefits are approved for a specific need.

-Whether to seek assistance from Medicaid or VA Pensions for assisted living or memory care is less black and white than in-home or nursing home care.
-As VA Pensions are a cash benefit, they can easily be put towards the cost of assisted living.
-Medicaid does provide memory care / assisted living as a benefit, but not in all states.
-Furthermore, Medicaid will not pay for room and board in assisted living, only for care services.
+Whether to seek assistance from Medicaid or VA Pensions for assisted living or memory care is less black-and-white than with in-home or nursing home care.
+As VA Pensions are a cash benefit, they can easily be put towards the costs of assisted living, including room and board or rent.
+Medicaid, on the other hand, will not pay for room and board in assisted living, only for care services.

 The eligibility rules for both VA Pensions and Medicaid are complicated.
 While these are discussed in detail below, an easier method to determine eligibility is to take our Medicaid Eligibility Test and the VA Pension Eligibility Test that we have developed with our partner, Veterans Financial.
 Both tests take about 5 minutes to complete and there is no charge associated with either test.

 This is because the VA counts the income of the non-applicant spouse, while Medicaid does not.
 Medicaid also allows non-applicant spouses to retain a higher amount of the couple’s assets.
 Furthermore, the VA’s net worth limit combines a Veteran’s and their spouse’s annual income and assets.

 Long-Term Care Medicaid

 Furthermore, in some cases, a portion of the applicant’s income can even be allocated to his / her non-applicant spouse.
 This is known as the minimum monthly needs allowance.
 Unlike income, the assets of the couple are considered jointly owned.
-However, there is a community spouse resource allowance, which generally speaking, allows a non-applicant spouse to keep up to about $126,400 of the couple’s assets.
-This is in addition to the $2,000 the applicant spouse is able to retain.
+However, there is a community spouse resource allowance, which generally speaking allows a non-applicant spouse to keep a portion of the joint assets.
+In 2023, it is up $148,600 of the couple’s assets.
+This is in addition to the $2,000 the applicant’s spouse is able to retain.

 VA Aid & Attendance

 VA pension approval can take as long as 9-12 months.
-Since the VA offers “back pay” on VA pensions, it is possible for a Veteran or surviving spouse with dementia to get a loan to pay for long-term care until the pension benefit starts and “back pay” is received.
+Since the VA offers back pay on VA pensions, it is possible for a Veteran or surviving spouse with dementia to get a loan to pay for long-term care until the pension benefit starts and back pay is received.